Ornamental Pineapple Plant (Ananas Bromeliad) Indoor Care, Propagation & Common Problems

-Ornamental Pineapple Plant (Ananas Bromeliad) grows best in very bright light with some direct sunlight, warm and humid conditions and moderately moist, fertile well-drained soils coupled with fortnightly feeding during the growing season.
+Ornamental Pineapple Plant (Ananas Bromeliad) grows best in very bright light with some sunlight, warm and humid conditions and moderately moist, fertile well-drained soils coupled with fortnightly feeding in spring and summer.

 Ornamental Pineapples are generally grown for their foliage and beautiful flower-heads.
 The leaves are sword-shaped and sharp-pointed, growing in a rosette around the stem.
 They are among the best plants for the front porch or entrance.